dominicm00/ham/docs/architecture/decisions/0011-using-pegtl-for-parsing.md

 ## Decision
 Ham will use PEGTL as its parsing tool.

+### Simplicity
+PEGTL is a relatively simple tool, both in its construction and use, which supports Ham's simplicity goal.

 ### C++ library
 Having a parser as code makes it easier to test, and has a shorter learning curve than a dedicated tool.
 Ham does not need a language-independent grammar, so it doesn't suffer downsides from being locked into C++.